-Below, we discuss the types of intelligence present on dark web spaces, and Fortra’s recommendations for data prioritization and subsequent application.
-With these recommendations, security teams will understand how to better identify and defend against attacks that originate in the dark web.
+In this blog, we discuss the types of intelligence present on dark web spaces, and Fortra’s recommendations for data prioritization and subsequent application.
+These recommendations empower security teams to more effectively detect and defend against attacks emerging from the dark web.

 Types of Dark Web Intelligence